be-next/idle-ti.me/content/_index.md

 max_posts = 4
 +++

-Welcome to my personal website.
+Welcome to [my](/about) personal website.
 On this platform, I share my thoughts and insights, drawing from personal experiences and projects.
 The core subjects I delve into are primarily computer science, travel, and music, although I occasionally explore other topics as well.

-In my idle time, I like to think that my CPU isn't entirely asleep 😉
+**idle time**: where everything happens...